jonnay/BunnyDoors/Readme.txt

 1 Bunny Doors
 --------------

-  This plugin lets you lock specific doors on your server, with a particular key.
-Only users with that key can open the door.
+  This plugin lets you lock specific doors and chests on your server with a particular key.
+Only players with that key can open the door.

   - *Quick Start* : [https://github.com/jonnay/BunnyDoors/wiki/Quickstart]
   - *Documentation* : [https://github.com/jonnay/BunnyDoors/wiki/]